dotnet/docs/docs/navigate/index.md

   <!--Add header image here once the new drop-down is added.-->

 - The breadcrumb trail.
-From any article, click on the ".NET" level and then find another area that interests you from the [.NET documentation](../index.yml) page you're taken to.
+From any article, click on the ".NET" breadcrumb and then find another area that interests you from the [.NET documentation](../index.yml) page you're taken to.

   :::image type="content" source="breadcrumb.png" alt-text=".NET docs breadcrumb":::